-Each BLM State Office will review the nominations submitted to that office, verify the information contained in the nomination and that the operation or program complies with applicable regulations.
-All nominations will be accompanied by a Statement of Findings, prepared by the BLM State Office, and will be forwarded to the BLM Headquarters Office for referral to a panel of judges.
+Each BLM state office will review the nominations submitted to that office, verify the information contained in the nomination, and determine if the operation or program complies with applicable regulations.
+All nominations will be accompanied by a Statement of Findings, prepared by the BLM state office, and forwarded to the BLM Washington Office for referral to a panel of judges.

-The panel of judges will consist of mining experts and may be State or Federal employees, employees of academic institutions or members of the public.
+The panel of judges will consist of mining experts and may be State or Federal employees, employees of academic institutions, or members of the public.
 Each judge will rate each application based on the following criteria:

 Criteria Maximum Points

 Clarity and thoroughness of the nomination 10

 Effectiveness of the project or program 25

-Transferability of the technique, practice or 20
+Transferability of the technique, practice, 20

-program
+or program

 Difficulty presented by the problem 20

 addressed by the project or program

 Extent to which the project or program 25

 exceeds regulatory requirements or public

 expectations